Edward Carson: Unionism

 But his commitment was unqualified, both to Ulster unionism and to its increasing extremism.
 Under Carson's leadership, with Craig as his lieutenant, discipline and organization were imposed on their supporters; proposed compromises were rejected; and plans were drawn up for a provisional government in the north, if the bill was passed, with its implementation to be resisted by the paramilitary Ulster Volunteer Force, which had been armed by illegal gun-running.
 It is this apparent willingness to carry resistance to virtually any length, even to risk civil war, that makes Carson so controversial.

 In 1914, suffragettes Flora Drummond and Norah Dacre Fox (later known as Norah Elam) besieged Carson's home, arguing that his form of Ulster "incitement to militancy" passed without notice whilst suffragettes were charged and imprisoned for same action.

+Carson spoke in Belfast on The Twelfth of July 1919 on his reaction to any implementation of Irish Home Rule: "I tell the British people this...here in your presence to-day...that if there is any attempt made to take away one jot or tittle of your rights as British citizens and the advantages which have been won in this war for freedom, I will call out the Ulster Volunteers."

 In a 1921 speech opposing the pending Anglo-Irish Treaty, Carson attacked the "Tory intrigues" that had led him on the course that would partition Ireland, an outcome he opposed almost as strongly as Home Rule itself.
 In the course of the speech, Carson said:

 What a fool I was!
 I was only a puppet, and so was Ulster, and so was Ireland, in the political game that was to get the Conservative Party into Power.

 Later in the speech, Carson said:

 But I say to my Ulster friends, and I say it with all sincerity and solemnity: Do not be led into any such false line.
 Stick to your old ideals of closer and closer connection with this country.
 The Coalition Government, after all, is not the British nation, and the British nation will certainly see you righted.
 Your interests lie with Great Britain.
 You have helped her, and you have helped her Empire, and her Empire belongs just as much to you as it does to England.
 Stick to it, and trust the British people.